AIDAX/aidax-hub/tutorials/dust.js/dust.js-and-aidax-cheat-sheet.md

 ###Dynamic variables in Webhook Template
 The template has access to three objects: `root`, `visitor_goals` and `attributes`.

- * `root`: It contains the properties of the profile root event.
+ * `root`: It contains the properties of the profile root event
- * `visitor_goals`: The goals of visitor target of the webhook .
+ * `visitor_goals`: The goals of visitor target of the webhook
- * `attributes`: The attributes of visitor target of the webhook.
+ * `attributes`: The attributes of visitor target of the webhook

 ##References